 Everything else presented here you can take with a grain of salt as the unsubstantiated declarations of a bossy mare (me!
 LOL).

 (To be Continued . . . )

-Soon to be expanded with new information and available for download from Amazon.com!
+Soon to be expanded with new information and available for download from Amazon.

-QUESTIONS or COMMENTS about Article?
-Or maybe you don’t agree with my unsubstantiated declarations and have unearthed previously undiscovered proof of how whiskery hair growth on equine noses saves lives?
-Go here: Whiskers Protect Your Horse . . .
-Like Bubblewrap!
-(NOT!) at the Community Center to have your say!
+QUESTIONS or COMMENTS about article?
+Maybe you don’t agree with my unsubstantiated declarations and have unearthed previously undiscovered proof of how whiskery hair growth on equine noses saves lives?
+Comment below!